-As I said, the fest ended on Saturday afternoon (although according to the plan it should be before the resurrection), and we just arrived at this time.
-Therefore, we could only eat and listen to music.
-In addition to the Middle, there were other people, but I don't know them, somehow I don't follow musical trends.
-So about the festival itself almost can not say anything.
-We saw only the tents of various organizations, in most of which the people either had already turned off or were peacefully swarming.
-Perhaps some interesting seminars have taken place before, and maybe not.
+As I said, the fest ended on Saturday afternoon (although according to the plan it should be before Sunday), and we just arrived at that time.
+Therefore, we only had to eat and listen to music.
+In addition to the Middle, other people performed, but I don't know them, somehow I don't follow musical trends.
+So I can hardly say anything about the festival itself.
+We saw only the tents of various organizations, in most of which the people had either already rolled up, or were puffing up peacefully.
+Perhaps before that some interesting seminars were held, but maybe not.

 Are there any prospects for tourism in Russia?

-As a result, we get the total cost per day (overnight stay + sights + 3 meals) - 8,000 rubles, not counting gasoline from Moscow.
+As a result, we get the total cost per day (overnight stay + sightseeing + 3 meals) - 8000 rubles, not counting gasoline from Moscow.
 Before the fall of the ruble, it is slightly $ 250.
-Now, in dollars, the price is no longer so high, it’s equaling, so to speak, of the type that everything has become cheaper.
-And if you spend the night 2 nights, eat 2 days and visitmore, you can safely leave 15,000 rubles.
-Is this much for Pereslavl-Zalessky?
-Is this much for Russian tourism?
+Now, in dollars, the price is no longer so high, it has become equal, so to speak, like everything has become cheaper 🙂 And if you spend 2 nights, eat 2 days and visit more, then you can safely leave 15,000 rubles.
+Isn't that a lot for Pereslavl-Zalessky?
+Isn't that a lot for Russian tourism?
 Tell me, can an ordinary person with a salary of 30-40 thousand rubles afford to spend 8-15 thousand over the weekend?
-And can he do this every weekend or every other time?
-In the summer, in a good way, we must get out more often, a healthy lifestyle, a healthy nation, everything.
-Notice, the point is not only in prices, but also in average wages in the country, yet it is interconnected.
-And the most important question, for whom is Russian tourism intended, at 10% of the population??
+And will he be able to do this every weekend or every other time?
+In the summer, in an amicable way, you need to get out more often, a healthy lifestyle, a healthy nation, all things.
+Note that the matter is not only in prices, but also in the average wages in the country, nevertheless, it is interconnected.
+And the most important question is, for whom is Russian tourism designed for 10% of the population??